Git-with-gideon/Car-Rental-Location-Finder/README.md

 4. **View Details**:
    - Each result card shows:
-     - Location name and type
+     - Location name and type (clickable - opens Google Maps)
      - Country information
      - Airport codes (if applicable)
-     - Geographic coordinates
+     - Geographic coordinates (clickable - opens Google Maps)
      - Location ID
+   - **Click on location name or coordinates** to view the location on Google Maps in a new tab

-## 🔧 API Information
+##  API Information

 ### API Used
 - **Name**: Expedia13 API